-On any issue every member present shall have one vote at a time but the Chairman shall have a second or casting vote in the event of equality of votes.
-Provided that if at any election there is equality of votes, the Presiding Electoral Officer shall have a casting vote.
+every member present shall have one vote at a time but the Chairman shall have a second or casting vote in the event of equality of votes.
+Provided that if at any election there is equality of votes, the chairman shall have a casting vote.

 The Chairman shall have power to ask anyone found engaging in distractive or destructive acts to leave the meeting or gathering.

-The Plenary shall have the power to appoint Committee or Commissions for the furtherance of its business.
-Such Committees or Commissions may sit during the hours of the Annual General Meeting should it be necessary for them to do so.

 The Chairman shall give directions or adopt measures reasonably necessary in the interest of the Association or reasonably conducive to the conduct of proceedings of any meeting.
-The procedure at a meeting of any Committee shall be determined by that Committee.

-The ruling of the President or Chairman on matters provided for in these STANDING ORDERS shall be obeyed.

-6. ELECTIONS
+ELECTIONS

-(a) Offices shall be vacant by effluxion of time, death, resignation, removal, or for any other reasonable cause.
+Offices shall be vacant by effluxion of time, death, resignation, removal, or for any other reasonable cause.

-(b) Any vacancy occurring in any office after an Annual General Meeting may be filled by the National Executive Council.
+Any vacancy occurring in any office after an Annual General Meeting may be filled by the National Executive Council until the next Annual General Meeting.

-A candidate for any elective national office shall be nominated or proposed in writing by a member and seconded by another both of whom shall be qualified like the candidate in accordance with the provisions of Article 12 of the Constitution for the equivalent office and in good standing with the generality of the Full Members.
+A candidate for any elective national office shall be nominated or proposed in writing by two (2) full members in accordance with the provisions of Article 7.3.4(a) of the Constitution and in good standing.

-The nomination papers shall be dispatched so as to reach the Secretary-General on or before end of September in an election year and where there is no nomination for any office the Association or the National Executive Council may fill the vacancy.
+The nomination papers shall be dispatched so as to reach the Secretary-General at least forty-five (45) day before the date of the Annual General Meeting at which election to fill the vacancy is to be held.
+Where there is no nomination for any office the Association, the National Executive Council may fill the vacancy.

-On the 1st of October of each election year, the Secretary-General shall compile a list of all nominations received and shall circulate copies to the generality of the members as practicable as he can and forward a copy to all candidates who have been nominated as well as every member of the National Executive Council.
+No later than forty-five (45) days before the date of the Annual General Meeting at which an election is to be held, the Secretary-General shall publish a list of all nominations received and confirmation of nomination to all candidates who have been nominated.

 A full list of properly nominated candidates shall be exhibited or posted at a conspicuous place or notice board in or around the Election venue on or before the day of the election and also supplied to the Electoral officers.

-Electoral Officers, a minimum of three and a maximum of five, one of whom shall preside, shall be appointed by the National Executive Council and ratified at an Annual General Meeting.
+The National Executive Council shall establish an Electoral Committee comprising a minimum of three and a maximum of five, no later than ninety (90) days before an Annual General Meeting at which an election is to take place.

 The Electoral Officers shall control, conduct and manage the elections for which they were appointed.
 During the elections the Presiding Electoral Officer shall have the powers of the Chairman under these Standing Orders.

-The Electoral Officers shall decide on the voting procedure to be adopted for the election and on the colour of ballot paper to be used for the office to be contested, if ballot papers of different colours are supplied.
+The Electoral Officers shall decide on the voting procedure to be adopted for the election.
 To the extent of their functions the decisions of the Electoral Officers shall be final.

-All laws and procedures to be adopted for the electoral process as decided by the Electoral Committee should be made public at the time of declaring campaigns open.
-No additional processes should be included after campaign processes have commenced unless approved by the National Electoral Council.
+The rules and procedures for the electoral process shall be published by the Electoral Committee at the time of declaring campaigns open.
+No additional processes should be included after campaign processes have commenced unless approved by the National Executive Council.